Advizzo’s years of experiments prove nudge theory helps water use efficiency

 How the nudge theory improves water use efficiency

-We have been running some of the largest experiments in reducing water consumption with customer engagement programmes based on the nudge theory.
+We have been running some of the largest experiments in reducing water consumption with customer engagement programs based on the nudge theory.
 The nudge theory works by encouraging people to choose one option over another simply by making it easier for them, without removing the element of choice.
 Discover how the nudge theory can help you improve your customers’ water use efficiency.

 Since 2015, we’ve worked with a number of water companies including the Dubai Electricity and Water Company (DEWA), Melbourne based Yarra Valley, as well as Anglian Water, South East Water and more recently, Yorkshire Water in the UK.